-When I first covered the rules for the ritual game known, variously, as the Elevator Game, the Elevator Ritual, Elevator to Another World, and, sometimes, Elevator to Hell, it was 2014.
-Only a handful of sources for the legend existed in English on the internet back then, and although my research skills were good, I hadn’t yet developed the toolkit I now have to facilitate online research in languages in which I’m not fluent.
+I’ve been following the spread and evolution of this legend for quite some time.
+When I first covered the rules for the Elevator Game, it was 2014.
+Only a handful of sources for the legend existed in English on the internet back then, and although my research skills were good, I hadn’t yet developed the toolkit I now have to facilitate research in languages in which I’m not fluent.

-Accordingly, what I knew — or what I thought I knew — about the game at the time was limited.
+Accordingly, what I knew about the game at the time was limited.
 It was pretty clear, for example, that the legend originated in an East Asian country; however, there was some debate over which country in particular lay claim to it.
 It was Korean, some said; no, it was Japanese, others thought.

 Everyone did, however, agree on one thing: If performed correctly, the ritual would see you first visiting various floors of a 10-story building in a certain order, then, finally, arriving at a world that was… not your own.

 (Reminder that I do not ascribe to the theory that Lam was playing the Elevator Game at the time of her death.
-The full reasoning on why is detailed here, but the short version is that I think it’s an enormously disrespectful way to approach a real-life tragedy.
+The full reasoning on why is detailed in my deep dive on the legend, but the short version is that I think it’s an enormously disrespectful way to approach a real-life tragedy.
 Just, y’know, for the record.)

 The set of instructions you see here is my third take on the actual telling of the legend.
 The first set of rules makes up TGIMM’s original 2014 post, while the second set appears in my book, 2019’s Dangerous Games To Play In The Dark.
 If you count my 2020 deep dive, this piece also holds the distinction of being the fourth time I’ve explored the legend overall.

 Why do I keep coming back to it?

 Well, partially because you all keep coming back to it, Dear Readers.

 But also, because legends that have this kind of staying power… interest me.